spacetelescope/webbpsf/docsource/relnotes.rst

 Plans for Future Releases
 --------------------------
-* Full support for the NIRSpec and MIRI IFUs will be added in a future release
+* Full support for the NIRSpec and MIRI IFUs will be added in a future release.
+Likewise for grisms.
-* Realistic (but time consuming) jitter models
+* Realistic (but time consuming) jitter models (This code now available in beta form if you need it now; contact Marshall.)
 * Integration with OPD generation software and detector noise models.
-* Possibly: separate handling of pre- and post- coronagraphic WFE in instruments, if it appears likely to be significant.
+* Possibly: separate handling of pre- and post- coronagraphic WFE in instruments, if this appears likely to be significant.
+* Python 3 support will be added as soon as it is needed, but is not an immediate priority.
+Any users who would like to run webbpsf under python 3, please let me know.

-Version 0.2.6pre
+Version 0.2.6
 -----------------

+Released November 7, 2011

-* TFI -> NIRISS.
+* Updated & renamed TFI -> NIRISS.

+  * Removed etalon code.
+  * Added in filters transmissions copied from NIRCam
+  * Removed coronagraphic Lyot pupils.
+Note: the coronagraphic occulting spots are machined into the pickoff mirror so will still fly, and thus are retained in the NIRISS model.
+  * Slitless spectroscopy not yet supported; check back in a future version.

 * Strehl measurement code caches computed perfect PSFs for improved speed when measuring many files.
 * Added GUI options for flat spectra in F_nu and F_lambda.
 (Thanks to Christopher Willmer at Steward Observatory for this suggestion)
+* "display_psf" function renamed to "display_PSF" for consistency with all-uppercase use of PSF in all function names.
+* numpy and pylab imports changed to 'np' and 'plt' for consistency with astropy guidelines (http://astropy.wikispaces.com/Astropy+Coding+Guidelines)
+* poppy.py library updates:

+  * Rotations can be specified in either degrees or radians.
+Added units parameters to Rotations.__init__
+  * optics created from FITS files use the filename as a default optic name.
+  * FITSOpticalElement created, to separate FITS file reading functionality from the base OpticalElement class.
+    Also adds 'pixelscale' keyword to directly specify the pixel scale for such a file, if not present in the FITS header.
+  * Removed redundant 'pupil_scale' attribute: pixelscale now used for both image and pupil plane pixel scales.
+  * unit test code updates & improvements